|1676 Map noted "Green's Land"|

 In July of 1653, Farnifold's grandfather, Roger Green (1620-1671) was granted land on “Roanoke river and the land lying upon the south side of Choan river and the ranches thereof…”

-Farnifold Green (1674-1714) came to North Carolina in 1697 and married Hannah K. Consolvo Smithwick.
+Farnifold Green (1674-1714) came to North Carolina in 1697 and married Hannah Kent Smithwick.
 He and Hannah appeared frequently in early land records of then Bath County.
 Their children are noted in the order mentioned in Green's will: Thomas, John, Farnifold, James, Elizabeth and Jane.

 In 1707, the Lord's Proprietors granted 1700 acres to Farnifold Green on the north side of the Neuse River.
-Green built and lived at Clear Springs Plantation but was active in various enterprising pursuits, including raising cattle on the Outer Banks near Ocracoke Inlet.
+Green built a plantation on Green's Creek and was active in various enterprising pursuits, including raising cattle on the Outer Banks near Ocracoke Inlet.
 He also held a patent on acreage in Core Sound, part of which would become Beaufort.

 A few years later, obviously aware of the dangers of the Indian uprising, Farnifold Green made out his will on October 26, 1711.
 On July 18, 1713 he also sold his “Newport Town” holdings to Robert Turner for seven pounds, fifteen shillings.
 Turner proceeded to have Richard Graves lay out the town of Beaufort.
 After Green was massacred by Indians in 1714, Graves married his widow Hannah.